 Make sure a system that allows the users to delete their personal data and stop further collection of it.
 That means the process indicates that the users can withdraw consent at any time.

 If your website compromises any data and falls into data breach experience, you need to notify your respective users.
-Data breach may make data vulnerable and can make any threat to the security.
+The data breach may make data vulnerable and can make any threat to security.
 Under the GDPR compliance, data breach notification must be sent within 72 hours of being aware of the issue.

 GDPR says, it is their data and they should have the right to do anything they want with their data.
-In your website, there should be an option from where users can download their data at any time they want via a common format (ie, CSV).
-Users should have the permission of transmission their data further to any other directories of their choice.
+On your website, there should be an option from where users can download their data at any time they want via a common format (ie, CSV).
+Users should have the permission to transmission their data further to any other directories of their choice.

 This default privacy settings option allows you to help your site being compliant.